Introduction

 Search terms that include:

-• Your location + specialty ("anxiety therapist Boston")
+• Location + specialty ("anxiety therapist Boston")

 • Insurance terms ("therapist accepts BCBS")